makermoekoe/Reflow-Controller/README.md

 **This page is a work in progress!**

 The Reflow-Controller was built to control different kinds of reflow ovens, hotplates and whatever is coming to my mind in the future.
-It is based on the ESP32-S2 [datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-s2_datasheet_en.pdf) and thus can be programmed to be used with a WiFi App or whatever.
-Nevertheless, it has an onboard OLED display and three buttons included.
+It is based on the ESP32-S2 ([datasheet](https://www.espressif.com/sites/default/files/documentation/esp32-s2_datasheet_en.pdf)) and thus can be programmed to be used with a WiFi App or whatever.
+Nevertheless, it has an onboard OLED display and three buttons included to be used as a standalone solution either.

-The PCB occupies these features:
+Features of the PCB:

 - ESP32-S2 MCU
-- 2x MAX6675 Thermocouples
+- 2x MAX6675 thermocouple sensor input
 - 2x Fan output (inductive loads/flyback diodes included)
 - 2x Solid state relay output
 - 3x User button